tennisvish/CancerGameTheory/README.md

   -Code is annotated to explain and show which paramaters are adjustable

 # How to Cite
+If you use this model or code in your work, please cite:

+Vishnu Prasad.
+(2025). *Spatial evolutionary game theory of tumor-immune interactions predicts heterogeneity and therapy resistance* [Code].
+Zenodo. [https://doi.org/10.5281/zenodo.15568167]
+This project is licensed under the MIT license-see the LICENSE file for details

 # Troubleshooting
 For slow performance, reduce grid size or number of iterations